 The Process of Nutritional Assessment

-4 Steps of Holistic Medical Nutritional Therapy w/ New Life Nutritional Counselor
+4 Steps of Holistic Medical Nutritional Therapy with a New Life Nutritional Counselor

 Step 2.
-The nutritional diagnosis, describes problem that the nutritional counselor labels and is responsible for determining the proper course of action, which supplements to use, what dietary recommendations to offer, what exercise programs to suggest.
+The nutritional diagnosis describes problems that the nutritional counselor labels and is responsible for determining the proper course of action, which supplements to use, what dietary recommendations to offer, and what exercise programs to suggest.
 The nutritional diagnosis is NOT a medical diagnosis that is designed to label a disease or pathology.
-As the client makes changes and their health improves the nutritional requirements will also change.
+As the client makes changes and their health improves, the nutritional requirements will also change.

 Step 3.
-Is the intervention process is to provide recommendations and strategies to address each client’s unique health problem.
+The intervention process is to provide recommendations and strategies to address each client’s unique health problem.
 This is the action phase where the client and counselor implement the care plan.
-This process has 4 basic steps which are:
+This process has four basic steps which are: